apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### December 8th, 2020: Apache Jackrabbit Oak 1.8.24 released
+Jackrabbit Oak 1.8.24 is a patch release that contains fixes and improvements over the previous 1.8.x release.
+See the [downloads](downloads.html#oak1.8) page for more details.

 #### December 1st, 2020: Apache Jackrabbit 2.18.x deprecated
 The Apache Jackrabbit Team has decided to drop support and deprecate the 2.18 branch of Apache Jackrabbit.
 Branch, tags and releases will still be